james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 * The right to request that WallisFamilyMediation corrects any personal data if it is found to be inaccurate or out of date;
 * The right to request your personal data is erased where it is no longer necessary for Wallis Consultancy to retain such data;
 * The right to withdraw your consent to the processing at any time
-* The right to request that WallisFamilyMediation transmit that data directly to another data controller,
+* The right to request that Wallis Family Mediation transmit that data directly to another data controller,
 * The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request that a restriction is placed on   further processing;
 * The right to object to the processing of personal data,
 *   The right to lodge a complaint with the Information Commissioners Office.